morphinewan/dagonapp.wanyi.dev/docs/README.md

 # What's New

+1. v1.2.1 is out.
+Fixed a critical bug caused bookmarks not to be openned again.
 1. v1.2 with a lot of bug fixes and new batch deletion and other operations is in Apple's reviewing.
 Please be patient, it is coming soon.
 2. v1.2 will also support Japanse language btw.